A Survey on Large Language Models for Recommendation: Modeling Paradigms and Taxonomy

 The basic framework of all large language models is composed of several transformer blocks, e.g., GPT, PaLM, LLaMA, etc. The input of this architecture is generally composed of token embeddings or position embeddings and so on, while the expected output embedding or tokens can be obtained at the output module.
 Here, both the input and output data types are textual sequences.
 As shown in (1)-(3) in Figure~\ref{fig:modeling}, for the adaption of language models in recommendations, i.e., the modeling paradigm, existing work can be roughly divided into the following three categories: \begin{enumerate}[(1)] \item \textbf{LLM Embeddings + RS}.
 This modeling paradigm views the language model as a feature extractor, which feeds the features of items and users into LLMs and outputs corresponding embeddings.
 A traditional RS model can utilize knowledge-aware embeddings for various recommendation tasks. \item \textbf{LLM Tokens + RS}.
 Similar to the former method, this approach generates tokens based on the inputted items' and users' features.
 The generated tokens capture potential preferences through semantic mining, which can be integrated into the decision-making process of a recommendation system. \item \textbf{LLM as RS}.
 Different from (1) and (2), this paradigm aims to directly transfer pre-trained LLM into a powerful recommendation system.
 The input sequence usually consists of the profile description, behavior prompt, and task instruction.
 The output sequence is expected to offer a reasonable recommendation result. \end{enumerate}

-In practical applications, the choice of language model significantly influences the design of modeling paradigms in recommendation systems.
-As shown in Figure~\ref{fig:taxonomy}, in this paper, we categorize existing works into two main categories, respectively discriminative LLMs and generative LLMs for recommendation.
-The taxonomy of LLMs for recommendation can be further subdivided based on the training manner, and the distinction among different manners is illustrated in Figure~\ref{fig:training}.
-Generally, discriminative language models are well-suited for embedding within the paradigm (1), while the response generation capability of generative language models further supports paradigms (2) or (3).
+In practical applications, the choice of large language models significantly influences the design of modeling paradigms in recommendation systems.
+As shown in Figure~\ref{fig:taxonomy}, in this paper, we categorize existing works into two main categories, discriminative LLMs and generative LLMs for recommendation, respectively.
+The taxonomy of development styles of LLMs for recommendation can be further subdivided based on the training manner, and the distinction among different manners is illustrated clearly in Figure~\ref{fig:training}.
+Generally, discriminative language models are well-suited for embedding within the paradigm (1), while the response generation capability of generative large language models further supports paradigms (2) or (3).